In-Context Learning Enhanced Credibility Transformer: Introduction

 \subsubsection{In-context learning theory}

 ICL emerged as a surprising capability of large language models, where models can adapt to new tasks through demonstration examples provided in the input, without any parameter updates and model retraining; see \citet{brown2020language}.
 This phenomenon has sparked intensive research into understanding the underlying mechanisms and theoretical foundations of ICL. \citet{akyurek2023what} demonstrated that linear self-attention layers can implement gradient descent on a MSE objective function when provided with appropriate in-context examples.
 Their analysis shows that Transformers can internally implement optimization algorithms, with attention weights encoding gradient information and value projections performing parameter updates.
 This finding suggests that ICL implements a form of implicit meta-learning within the forward pass.
 From a Bayesian perspective, \citet{xie2022explanation} and \citet{muller2024} interpret ICL as implicit Bayesian inference, where the model maintains a posterior distribution over possible tasks and updates this posterior based on the context examples.
 Under this framework, the pre-trained distribution defines the prior, and attention mechanisms implement approximate posterior inference, providing a probabilistic foundation for understanding ICL behavior.
-This interpretation closes the loop to \citet{buhlmann1967experience}, and it connects classical actuarial thinking with modern machine learning concepts.

 Recent work has identified important factors that influence ICL performance. \citet{min2022rethinking} demonstrate that the format and distribution of demonstration examples matter more than their correctness, suggesting that ICL relies heavily on pattern matching and format recognition, while \citet{wei2023larger} show that ICL capabilities emerge at scale, with larger models exhibiting qualitatively different learning behaviors than smaller ones.